The Forrest School for Dogs Co-op

 The path in

 Getting into a Pack is a process, not a single event.
-Each step builds on the last.
+Each step builds on the last — guardians and professionals walk the same path.

 1. Informational Webinar.
-A live overview of the Co-op model, the mission behind Forrest School for Dogs, and how to find the right entry point.
+A live overview of the Co-op model and how to find your entry point.
+Everyone starts here.

 4. Pack Formation.
-By this stage you have a Coach, and you have been guided toward your people.
-With your Coach’s support, form your Pack and start hiking together.
-The Coach stays actively involved until the Pack demonstrates genuine readiness to operate independently.
-After that, they shift to an on-call role: available when things get hard, but no longer a regular presence.
+With your Coach’s support, form your Pack and start hiking.
+The Coach stays actively involved until the Pack demonstrates genuine readiness to operate independently, then shifts to an on-call role.

 Ready?